This page serves as a record of the experiments conducted during the development of SODA. This log documents

 Next Steps: The lack of semantic/text knowledge hurts emergent abilities.
 To address this, future experiments will prioritize:

-Artifacts: The pre-trained weights for SODA-prelim on HF: soda-research/soda-600m-prelim.
+🤗 Artifacts: The model checkpoint for SODA-prelim on HF: soda-research/soda-600m-prelim.

 With three large-scale open speech datasets available (Yodas, Emilia, MLS), we needed to determine the optimal data mixture.
 Running full-scale pre-training for each combination is prohibitively expensive.